Suing for Damages: Who Pays? The Person at Fault Pay or Their Insurance Company?

 Injured in an Accident?
 Speak to an Attorney Today!

 If you or a loved one suffers injuries in any type of accident, it’s important that you speak to a personal injury attorney about your case.
-The team from Rossetti & DeVoto, PC will fight to help you acquire the compensation you deserve.
+The team from Rossetti & DeVoto, PC will fight to help you in suing for damages and in acquiring the compensation you deserve.
 With offices in Cherry Hill, Hackensack, and New Brunswick, we are New Jersey’s personal injury law firm.
 Call us today at (844) 263-6260 to schedule a free consultation.